-Approved by the Board of Directors: July 6, 2006 Aug 19, 2019 Revised: February 2018, July 2019
+Approved by the Board of Directors: July 6, 2006 Aug 19, 2019 Revised: February 2018, July 2019, Sept 2022

-Vacation is paid time off from work.
-The Association recognizes that all employees need to have an opportunity to balance work and leisure to promote well-being and health.
+Vacation is earned paid time off from work.
+The Association recognizes that all employees need to have an opportunity to balance work and leisure to promote wellbeing and health.